fuentesigma/VTModels/README.md

 - `wandb`
 - `scikit-learn`

-Ensure you have a GPU or Apple M1/M2 chip for efficient training.
+Ensure you have a GPU or Apple silicon chip for efficient training.

 ---